-Commitment at Registration: Attending Wisdom of the Herbs entails commitment to all eight meetings.
+Commitment at Registration: Attending Wisdom of the Herbs entails commitment to all seven weekends.
 We make every effort to assure that our participants and our program are a good match; indeed, we often witness a delightful synchronicity in the matching process!
 Submitting the Registration Form means commitment to attending the program, and to full payment of the tuition regardless of attendance and regardless of payment option.

-Books: Each student receives Wisdom of the Herbs written by Annie McCleary which contains information on 73 local plants, summaries of her major lectures and many resources.
-Students are required to bring to class Newcomb’s Wildflower Guide for plant identification.
-We highly recommend Peterson’s Edible Wild Plants by Lee Allen Peterson and Peterson’s Medicinal Plants by Steven Foster and James Duke.
-An extensive list is supplied for supplemental reading.
+Books: Text for the program is Wisdom of the Herbs by Annie McCleary (Table of Contents).
+Bring Newcomb’s Wildflower Guide to each class, and we highly recommend Peterson’s Edible Wild Plants by Lee Allen Peterson and Peterson Field Guide to Medicinal Plants and Herbs by Steven Foster and James Duke.

-Making up missed class time: Wisdom of the Herbs offers 16 days of instruction, which is 96 hours.
+Making up missed class time: Wisdom of the Herbs offers 14 days of instruction, which is 84 hours.
 We want you to be there each and every session for this precious experience.
-If you must miss any class time, you are invited to make up a total of 2 days in another year of Wisdom of the Herbs, if there is room in the class.
-Simply let us know you are coming.
+If you must miss any class time, you are invited to make up 2 days in another year of Wisdom of the Herbs.

 Not only have I gained knowledge about plants and herbs but also I have had the opportunity to grow my understanding of relationships, of how to live in community and harmony with all the beings that populate the Earth.
 D.H.